 Routing Logs All Unicast Traffic If enabled, tracks packets directed to the wireless controller.
-All Broadcast / Multicast Traffic adcast / Multicast Traffic If enabled, tracks all broadcast or multicast packets directed to the wireless control FTP Logs If checked, logged information is sent to FTP logs.
-Redirected ICMP Packets If checked, tracks the number of redirected Internet Control Message Prot packets.
+All Broadcast / Multicast Traffic If enabled, tracks all broadcast or multicast packets directed to the wireless controller.
+FTP Logs If checked, logged information is sent to FTP logs.
+Redirected ICMP Packets If checked, tracks the number of redirected Internet Control Message Protocol (ICMP) packets.
 Invalid Packets If checked, tracks the number of invalid packets received.